Gunung Gading National Park: Geography

 Gunung Gading National Park lies near the westernmost point of Borneo, approximately 75 km southwest of Kuching, close to the Indonesian border.
 Covering 41 km2, the park centers on a hill tropical rainforest ecosystem, with terrain characterised by granite slopes and mixed dipterocarp forest.
 This forest ecosystem once covered all of northwest Borneo but now survives in isolated fragments, and Gunung Gading is one of the more extensive of these surviving vestiges.

 The park's topography consists of two main hills, one of which is Gunung Gading itself, with the amenity of a signed trail that is six hours for the return journey to the summit.
 There is a network of other trails that run through forested slopes and along streams, ultimately concluding in a series of waterfalls, the Waterfall Trail concluding at the seventh and final cascade.
 Combination of elevation, subsiding geology, and varied relief allows for distinctive forest communities within a relatively small area.
 Located above Lundu town, the park is near coastal beaches and easily reached by a scenic road through agricultural land and river crossing from Kuching, making it suitable for a wide range of outdoor activities.

 History

 Gunung Gading National Park was established in 1983 with the primary goal of protecting Rafflesia tuan-mudae, one of the world's largest and most endangered flowering plants.
-The reason for its establishmentwas to rescue this species as well as its habitat.
+The reason for its establishment was to rescue this species as well as its habitat.
 The park received minimal visitation from foreign tourists and was largely a domestic destination initially.
 The peak of the number of visitors was in 1995, following the development of park facilities, which spurred a wave of interest among Malaysian tourists.
 Although tourism decreased in subsequent years, it gradually increased again with more international tourists coming in.
 A visitor centre, modelled after a traditional Bidayuh head-house, was erected to support conservation education and houses exhibits pertaining to Rafflesia.